Docs / Environments

 User Hosted

 Run the assistant on infrastructure you control.
-This is useful when you need the assistant to stay running independently of your local machine, or when you need more compute resources.
+This is useful when you need the assistant to stay running independently of your local machine, when you need more compute resources, or when you have specific compliance requirements.
 Three hosting options are supported:

 GCP